Latest Jobs

 6. Required Documents for Visa Application

-- Job offer letter from a Canadian employer.
+• I received a job offer letter from a Canadian employer.

-- A copy of LMIA approval.
+• I need a copy of the LMIA approval.

-- Completed work permit application form.
+• I have completed the work permit application form.

 7. Benefits of Poultry Farm Worker Jobs in Canada

-- Employers sponsor visas.
+• Employers sponsor visas.

-- competitive pay (based on experience, CAD 15–25 per hour).
+• Competitive pay (based on experience, CAD 15–25 per hour) is available.

-- Opportunities for professional advancement and possible routes to permanent residence under Canada’s Agri-Food Immigration Pilot.
+• There are opportunities for professional advancement and possible routes to permanent residence under Canada’s Agri-Food Immigration Pilot.

 Responsibilities